raspberrypilearning/grow-a-tree/en/step_2.md

 'stop this script' also stops the forever block.
 It can now relax.

 --- task ---
-+ Test the second condition by dragging it away from the main scripts.
++ Test the second condition by dragging the second condition away from the main scripts.
 Below highlights which blocks to drag away.
 Run the program again.
 ```blocks3
 if (touching [edge v] ? ::sensing) then ::control
 			say [Try again standing on one leg!] for (2) seconds ::looks